ttlew/conversation/dialog-overview.md

   `intents[0].intent.startsWith("User_")`

   However, when you do so, all of the detected intents are considered, even those with a confidence lower than 0.2.
-You should also check that intents that are considered irrelevant by Watson based on their confidence score are not returned.
+Also check that intents which are considered irrelevant by Watson based on their confidence score are not returned.
 To do so, change the condition as follows:

   `!irrelevant && intents[0].intent.startsWith("User_")`